 - Ventricular assist devices (VADs) for children

-- Desenstization for those with significant HLA antibodies
+- Desensitization for those with significant HLA antibodies

 Interventional Catheterization to Delay or Avoid Surgery

-Our interventional cardiologists have additional training in performing diagnostic and therapeutic catherizations, which may eliminate or delay the need for surgery.
+Our interventional cardiologists have additional training in performing diagnostic and therapeutic catheterizations, which may eliminate or delay the need for surgery.
 This can include: